FigurePOS/terraform-modules/aws-sqs-queue/CLOUDWATCH_ALARMS.md

 # CloudWatch Alarms for SQS Queues

-This module now supports CloudWatch alarms alongside Datadog monitoring for faster alerting with reduced latency (5-10 minutes vs 15-20 minutes).
+This module adds CloudWatch alarms for faster, low-latency alerting (≈5–10 minutes) compared to Datadog delays.

 ## Features